| Home | Donations | FAQ | Funding Guidelines | Application | Rescuers | People | Register |

 Eligibility for Grants

-changes Latest Changes 11/04/2007
+changes Latest Changes 08/16/2016

-CorgiAid has restrictions on what kind of dog, which rescuers, and which expenses, are covered.
+CorgiAid has restrictions on what kind of dog, which rescuers, and which expenses, are eligible.
 This enables us to stay within available funds.
 Please read this section to ensure you are eligible for aid.
 Once you have read it, if you still aren't certain whether your situation is eligible, please apply. and the Grant Committee will make that determination.

 Eligible Rescuers